 CPU utilization measures the amount of processor being used at a given time.
 CPU utilization is expressed as a percentage.

-In the Droplet graphs, CPU usage is broken down in terms of Linux’s conception of system and user time.
+In the Droplet graphs, CPU usage is broken down based on Linux’s conception of system and user time.
 System time is time spent executing kernel-level instructions, while user time is time spent executing userland instructions, which is defined by anything outside of the kernel.
 Alert policies do not distinguish between user and system time.

 On DigitalOcean, total use of all processors combined is indicated by 100%.
 This differs from some CPU usage tools which report 100% per CPU or core.
 For example, other tools might express metrics out of 200% on a machine with two CPUs, or 400% for a quad-core processor.